ethanfrog/student-portfolio/README.md

-# <Module 1 Challenge>
+# <Professional Student Portfolio>

 ## Description

-This project is a code refactor for Horiseon's homepage.
-No functionality was changed or added, but the underlying code was reorganized and image accessibility features were implemented.
+This project is a webpage for my coding boot camp student portfolio.
+It displays a section about me, all of the projects that I have previously completed and my contact information.

 ## Installation